thruthesky/easy_packages/easyuser/README.md

 # Known Issues

-## MyDoc widget not working

-- You must know that `MyDoc` widget may not work as expected when the mobile phone has no internet at start up.
-  - For instance,
-    - when the app starts,
-      - the app shows a screen and it uses `MyDoc`.
-And inside its `builder` method, the app is using (initializing) the microphone.
-        - So, to initialize the microphone, `MyDoc(builder: ...)` must be called.
-        - Even if the user didn't signed in, the app may use for Anonymous login.
-        - So, the developer may think, `MyDoc(builder: ...)` will be called in anyway.
-    - When the app starts, the phone may not have internet, As some phone is asking to connect the "Mobile Data or Wifi only",
-      - But the screen is built and displayed together with the widget of `MyDoc(builder: ...)`.
-    - And later, when the user choose to use internet, the phone has internet now.
-But `MyDoc(builder:...)` may not be rebuild again, since it failed to sign-in even as anonymous.
-    - So, the best way to handle it is to use `MyDoc()` if the internet is available.

 @TODO ///// `---------------  아래 부터 문서 작업을 할 것: 아래는 과거 버전의 문서이다. 작업해서 위로 올린다. ----------------`